fredvs/msegui_dynpo/readme.txt

   This are the arrays needed by msegui himself: lang_stockcaption, lang_modalresult, lang_modalresultnoshortcut : array of msestring;

-  There is a custom array that can be used by the application, you may adapt it as you want with the enum in "msestockobjects.pas": lang_mainform  : array of msestring
+ There is a lang_mainform array is in "mseconsts.pas". that can be used by the application,  you may adapt it as you want.
+His enum is  in "msestockobjects.pas":

 There is demo in "/msegui_dynpo/demo".
 You will need to copy all the files of "/msegui_dynpo/src"  into that /demo directory.